jdsofer/scatterbags-phonebuild/README.md

 ## Work Done Since First Milestone

 - Made each falling briefcase be one of four different colors: 1-2 hours.
-- Added four different colored platforms to "catch" the falling objects: 1-2 hours.
+- Added four different colored carts to "catch" the falling objects: 1-2 hours.
-- Added score mechanism for briefcases that fall onto the right platform: 1 hour.
+- Added score mechanism for briefcases that fall into the right cart: 1 hour.
 - Rewrote the game to support state transitions ("Main Menu Screen", "Game Screen", "Game Over Screen", "High Scores List"): 8 hours.
 - Added mobile/touch support: 1 hour.
 - PhoneGapped the application and added logic to support different screen sizes: 6 hours.